todd-beckman/CSCI-494/README.md

 The target audiences of this website are either hiring managers, job interviewers, and passerby's looking for a short laugh.

-The use of blue in the background is completely arbitrary.
 The varying degrees of gray are to maintain a professional black-on-white without appearing too default.
+The varying degrees of blue along the header are used to make the header's components appear distinct while still making it appear as one unit.
+The opening (stock) image with generic motto-sounding text was used because it is a common trend in professional-looking websites.

-Alex has requested, for no reason other than that it looks nice, that most elements have a box shadow.
+Alex has requested that most elements have a box shadow.
+This helps to make some elements float and make them stand out.

 Alex has provided the text for some of the website's content already.
 However, it is only plain text.